Skip to content

 Introduction

-GeoServer Cloud is a cloud-ready version of GeoServer that leverages dockerized microservices for deployment.
+GeoServer Cloud is a cloud-native version of GeoServer using dockerized microservices.

-The GeoServer Cloud project decomposes GeoServer’s geospatial services and API offerings into individually deployable components within a microservices-based architecture.
-This project incorporates practical enhancements to GeoServer based on extensive experience with GeoServer clustering solutions.
+We decompose geospatial services and APIs into components within a microservices architecture.
+This approach incorporates enhancements based on extensive GeoServer clustering experience.

 Background and Motivation